Yazan Al Jabiri, MD

 Maun R Baral, MD, joined the Division of Hospital Medicine as an Instructor in Medicine after recently completing his Internal Medicine Residency in 2023.
 Currently, his primary responsibility involves caring for acutely ill patients admitted to the oncology and general medicine floors.
 He finds great satisfaction in the complexities and nuances of hospital medicine, with a particular passion for point-of-care ultrasound (POCUS), high value care, and medical education.
 Additionally, he takes special interest in expanding his knowledge and role in the oncology and Bone marrow transplant department.

-Rachel Bardowell, MD
+Rachel Bardowell, MD, FACP

-Rachel Bardowell, MD
+Rachel Bardowell, MD, FACP

 Associate Professor of Medicine